Cognigy/Documentation/docs/en/docs/live-agent/roles.md

 # Roles

-Live Agent has two different roles for the users.
+Live Agent has three different roles for the users.
 Administrators, Agents, and Supervisors.

 ## Administrator